WordPress/hosting-handbook/tests.md

 ### Creating a report

-Even if the test has failed, we can generate the report and (if necessary) send it.
+Even if the test has failed, generate the report and (if necessary) send it.
 But first things first, which is the creation of the reports.
-To do this we will execute the file that does it.
+To do this, execute the file that does it.

 ```bash
 cd /tmp/phpunit-test-runner/
 php report.php
 ```
 This system will generate the two files that are sent as reports.

-In the first one we can see the information about our environment.
+The first shows the information about our environment.

 ```bash
 cat /tmp/wordpress/env.json